javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-arrow-functions-basics/1-rewrite-arrow/task.md

 # Rewrite with arrow functions

-Replace Function Expressions with arrow functions in the code:
+Replace Function Expressions with arrow functions in the code below:

 ```js run
 function ask(question, yes, no) {